 Located in the heart of the city, St James’s Park is one of London’s eight royal parks and is surrounded by numerous stunning landmarks recognised the world over.
-This includes The Mall, Horse Guards Parade, Marble Arch, Buckingham Palace, Clarence House and Whitehall – not to mention the London Eye which is visible from the park towards the east.
+This includes The Mall, Horse Guards Parade, Marble Arch, Buckingham Palace, Clarence House and Whitehall – not to mention The Last Minute.com London Eye which is visible from the park towards the east.
 Don’t forget to pose for a photo on the famous Blue Bridge and snap Europe’s tallest observation wheel in the backdrop while you’re there.

 The park’s 57 acres also boast flower beds, a lake, a fountain, a children’s playground, deckchairs, Duck Island Cottage, St James’s Café and pelicans!
 These birds were originally presented as a gift from the Russian Ambassador to King Charles II in 1664.

 Hampstead Heath is a huge space that transports you far away from the hustle and bustle of the capital.
 There’s so much to do on the 790 acre Heath, you’ll easily fill a whole day with activities.
 A highlight is Parliament Hill, with terrific views over London.
 Another is Kenwood House, which sits on the edge of Hampstead Heath and is open to the public for free.

 A zoo and a butterfly house can also be found on Hampstead Heath, located in the Golders Hill Park section, as well as three swimming ponds, splash pools and an open air Lido.
 Among the wide expanse of grassland and ancient woodland can be found numerous sports pitches, an athletics track, cafés, playgrounds and the mesmerising Hampstead Heath Pergola.
 Make sure you set aside a day to visit the vibrant parkland.